-SIR completed renovations of two Jack Astor's locations during Q1 2019, and another two Jack Astor's locations in Q2 2019.
-Subsequent to Q2 2019, SIR completed a renovation at one additional Jack Astor's location.
+SIR completed renovations of two Jack Astor's locations during Q1 2019, two Jack Astor's locations in Q2 2019, and one Jack Astor's location in Q3 2019.
 This brings the total number of Jack Astor's renovations to 21 since the commencement of the renovation program at the end of calendar 2015.
 SIR is pleased with the performance of the renovated Jack Astor's locations and intends to implement similar renovations at the other Jack Astor's locations as part of its ongoing focus on further strengthening its flagship brand and driving same store sales growth.
 Effective February 4, 2019, SIR permanently closed the Jack Astor's restaurant in the St. Lawrence Market area of downtown Toronto.
-SIR is evaluating the future use of this site.
+SIR is evaluating strategic options for the future use of this site.

-During Q2 2019, SIR started a major renovation at The Loose Moose in downtown Toronto.
-The Loose Moose was closed for four days at the end of Q2 2019, and an additional 10 days subsequent to the quarter.
+During Q3 2019, SIR completed a major renovation at The Loose Moose in downtown Toronto.
+The Loose Moose was closed for four days at the end of Q2 2019, and an additional 10 days in Q3 2019 and is expected to benefit from a full quarter of operations in Q4 2019.

-Subsequent to Q2 2019, SIR closed the Scaddabush location at the Square One shopping centre in Mississauga, Ontario for six days to complete a renovation.
-This location, which was the first Scaddabush location (opened in July 2013), received a décor refresh and a major menu update.
-The new food program implemented at this location was first tested at the Oakville, Ontario Scaddabush location and is expected to be rolled-out to the remainder of the Scaddabush locations throughout 2019 to further strengthen the Scaddabush brand and drive same stores sales growth.
+During Q3 2019, SIR closed the Scaddabush location at the Square One shopping centre in Mississauga, Ontario for six days to complete a renovation.
+This location received a décor refresh and a major menu update.
+The new food program implemented at this location is expected to be rolled-out to the remainder of the Scaddabush locations throughout 2019 to further strengthen the Scaddabush brand and drive same stores sales growth.